PRIOR TO PREPARING YOUR PATENT APPLICATION

 Under the patent laws, to receive a patent an invention must be both "novel" and "unobvious".

 The question of novelty is simply stated as follows: "Is the invention subject matter new?"
-For an invention to be "new" you must be the first and original inventor, and the invention must not have been used publicly in this country or a disclosure of it published anywhere in the world more than one year from the date of filing of your patent application.
-"New" also applies to your own acts of publication and public disclosure, as well as any offers for sale you may make -- the one year rule applies to yourself, as well as to others, and is known in patent parlance as a "statutory bar".
+For an invention to be "new" you must be the first and original inventor, and the invention must not have been disclosed by you more than one year from the date of filing of your patent application.
 When some publication discloses your invention prior to the filing date of your patent application, then the reference is said to "anticipate" your invention.
-Even so, if your are in fact the first, original inventor, it may be possible for you to "swear behind" the reference, provided its publication date was less than one year prior to the filing date of your patent application.

 The question of unobviousness is a bit more subjective than the question of novelty, and is stated as follows: "Would a person of ordinary skill in the art be enabled to make the invention without an undue amount of experimentation?"
 "Enablement" means this person of ordinary skill can use his or her own knowledge and the information from cited patents and other publications to modify the teachings of these references to arrive at the invention, using routine efforts.
 References (ie., patents and publications) and other indicators, such as "Official Notice" of well known information (like water expands when it freezes), are used to ascertain what is the level of ordinary skill in the art.
 Then, the references are again looked at to see if their teachings may be modified using their suggestions and teachings, as well as by the ordinary skill in the art, such that a person of ordinary skill would be able to arrive at one or more of the features of your invention.
 Keep in mind here that this modification process can be done even where none of the references exactly discloses a feature of your invention.
 This is so because even if every feature of your invention is novel, one or more features of your invention might still not be patentable because of obviousness.